sungnga/react-revents/README.md

     - Then use a try/catch block
     - If there's an error, throw the error back to the component
     - In the try block:
       - Use the .get() method to get the event doc from events collection document of a given event.id.
-Assign it to an eventDoc variable.
-Add the 'await' keyword in front of it for we need to wait for this operation to complete
+Add the 'await' keyword in front of it for we need to wait for this operation to complete.
+Assign it to an eventDoc variable
       - Then use the .update() method to update the attendeeIds and attendees properties in events collection document of a given event.id
         - For the attendeeIds property, use the .arrayRemove() method to remove the user.uid from the array
         - For the attendees property, first, access the data of the eventDoc that we got back `eventDoc.data()`.
 Then call the .filter() method on the attendees array to upate the array and remove the attendee.id that matches with the user.uid